 You need to clean your system and be sure that it is free of any kind of debris and dust.
 Use your vacuum and attach a long nozzle so you can clean the areas that are difficult to reach areas like the fan blower.
 Additionally, moving from one room to another, and cleaning the vents as well as adjusting the dampers.
 Lastly, change any dirty filters and make sure to continue changing them at least once a month.

 Any leaks in the ductwork could prevent your heater from operating at its peak performance.
 In case the seal around the return that is feeding directly into the heater is loose, it could lead to a backdraft.
 If needed, wrap or caulk the joints and the perimeter of the return.
 Heat graded foil tape offers a simple fix and could be located at most local stores.
 You may also consider having the ductwork checked and cleaned by an HVAC contractor Myrtle Beach before you know you will need your heating system all day and all night.

 Use Your Eyes and Ears

 Although you are cleaning the heating system, you have to give your unit a practice run and be sure that there are no smoke or odd noises.
 If either a soot or a sound is present, call a professional right away.
 Smoke or soot deposits may indicate that the burners require some adjustments or that your heat pump’s heat exchanger has cracked.
-It’s not uncommon for older furnaces to create such cracks.
+It’s not uncommon for older units to create such cracks.
 If this happens, carbon monoxide might leak into the house unchecked.
 At the same time, you should also test the batteries in the smoke and carbon monoxide detectors in your home and be sure they are also in good working condition.